-Approximately 100,000 Gurkhas fought in the First World War, and they had a reputation as fierce soldiers.
-They suffered over 20,000 casualties, and 6,000 killed.
+Approximately 100,000 Gurkhas fought in the First World War and they had a reputation as fierce soldiers.
+They suffered over 20,000 casualties, including 6,000 killed.

 A memorial tree to Gurkha soldiers was dedicated on Remembrance Day in 2007.
 It is located near the Legacy Garden on the Shrine Reserve.

 Watch the live stream